 I maintain a limited number of reduced-fee slots in my caseload for current clients who have experienced a change in their financial situation as well as potential clients who cannot afford my services otherwise.
 The availability of these slots is always changing so there is no guarantee that I can accommodate a new client at a reduced fee.
 If you are curious about working with me but cannot afford my standard fee, please contact me and we'll determine if we can get you in at a reduced fee.
 If that's not possible, I'd be happy to provide you with referrals.

 Missed and cancelled sessions can negatively impact the effectiveness of treatment.
 I hold your scheduled appointment time specifically for you and you alone.
 As such, if you join or arrive to a scheduled session late or you have to end a session early, the full fee will still be charged.
 Furthermore, I charge for missed appointments or appointments cancelled with less than 24 hours notice.

-The only insurance I am currently paneled with is Medicare.
+The only insurance I am currently taking is Medicare with a qualifying secondary insurance.
+I am not able to take all of the different secondary insurances, so we may need to check if I can accept your particular secondary insurance.
 If you have another type of insurance, please note that your insurer may have policies to reimburse you for “out-of-network” services.
 If this is the case for your insurance provider (this is something you'll need to check), I can provide you with a “superbill” for each session.
 A “superbill” is a receipt for services, including the amount you paid and other information your insurance company may need.
 You are still responsible for providing payment for our sessions and your insurer may provide reimbursement after you submit the superbill claim.
 I am not able to submit these superbill claims on your behalf.